MichalPaszkiewicz/E73/piserver/README.md

 If it is doing the opposite of what is expected, find the motor in server.js and switch the forward and backward pins (2nd and 3rd parameter in the motor constructors [lines 54 - 57]).

+## how to run tests

+you will need to install jest

+`npm install jest -g`

+`jest`

+You can run the tests while you code by running

+`jest --watchAll`